0x7ffed9b08230/website/README.md

 <h1 align="center">Website</h1>

 This is my personal website.
-It is built using [Nuxt.js](https://nuxtjs.org/), a Vue.js framework.
+It is built using [AstroJS](https://astro.build), a Web framework.
 The website is hosted on [Vercel](https://vercel.com/).

 ## Development